 Lecture Examinations: the exact format of a particular lecture exam will be announced ahead in class.
 Lecture exams typically include short answer such as multiple choice, fill in the blanks, definitions, matching type questions, labeling diagrams, etc. There may also be short and/or long essay questions.
-The Final exam is multiple choice and may be cumulative, although with slightly less emphasis placed on material from the first half of the course.
+The Final exam may be the same format and may be cumulative, although with slightly less emphasis placed on material from the first half of the course.
 The final exam will be held during the final exam period.